Granger Causality in Extremes

+Definition~\ref{Definition_str} implicitly assumes causal sufficiency: the structural equation for \(Y_t\) contains all relevant lagged variables only through \((X_{t-1},Y_{t-1},\mathbf Z_{t-1})\).

-the definitions of Granger causality and structural causality are closely related.
-Specifically, Granger causality implies structural causality \citep[Proposition 1, Chapter 22.4]{berzuini2012causality}.
-The reverse implication is generally not true; however, the distinction between these definitions lacks practical significance.
-The difference is primarily relevant only in counterfactual statements and can be disregarded by considering the concept of ``almost sure structural causality'' \citep[Section 3.1]{white2010granger}.
+The definitions of Granger causality and structural causality are closely related.
+Under the assumption that $\textbf{X}$ and $\textbf{Y}$ are structurally generated as described in Definition~\ref{Definition_str}, Granger causality implies structural causality \citep[Proposition 1, Chapter 22.4]{berzuini2012causality}.
+The reverse implication is generally not true; however, the distinction between these definitions is not relevant for the purposes of the present paper.
+Generally, it is only relevant for counterfactual statements, and can be disregarded by considering the concept of ``almost sure structural causality'' \citep[Section 3.1]{white2010granger}.